fahadyaseen001/locationgrabber/README.md

 if any dependencies are deprecated use command to update if needed: npm install -g

-Can be run on physical device as well as emulator( physical device prefrred for live location compatiblity)
+Can be run on physical device as well as emulator( physical device prefered for real time location compatiblity)